haga-rak/fluxzy.core/README.md

 fluxzy is a *fully managed* and *fully streamed* MITM engine and a CLI app to intercept, record and alter HTTP/1.1, H2, websocket traffic over plain or secure channels.

-This repository contains the source code[Fluxzy CLI](https://www.fluxzy.io/download#cli) which is a standalone command line application for Windows, macOS, and Linux and  of the .NET packages that are used by [Fluxzy Desktop](https://www.fluxzy.io/download).
+This repository contains the source code of [Fluxzy CLI](https://www.fluxzy.io/download#cli) which is a standalone command line application for Windows, macOS, and Linux and  the .NET packages that are used by [Fluxzy Desktop](https://www.fluxzy.io/download).

 ## Stable version

 ### .NET packages

+.NET packages target .NET Standard 2.1, .NET 6.0 and .NET 8.0.

 | .NET Package | Description | Version |
 | --- | --- | --- |